danielbociat/TradingAlgorithms/README.md

 3. Add the permissions for the services mentioned above to the user by using AWS IAM
 4. Add the account region in the 'config.ini' file
 5. For Secrets Manager create a secret called 'jwt_secret_key' where the JWT secret key is added
-6. For Secrets Manager create a second secret called 'credential' using plaintext in the format:
+6. For Secrets Manager create a second secret called 'credentials' using plaintext in the format:
     ```{"credentials" : {"username":"YOUR_USERNAME","password":"YOUR_PASSWORD"}}```, 'YOUR_USERNAME' and 'YOUR_PASSWORD' may
     be replaced with credentials of your choosing.
 7. For DynamoDB create a Table with the partition key: 'algorithm' and sort key: 'timestamp'